Quantifying your activities’ impact on biodiversity

 Many LCA or life cycle inventory (LCI) databases were also constructed with the perspective of industrial services and goods in mind.
 Often, the data and flows necessary for assessing the impact on biodiversity are simply missing.
 For example, the most important cause of damage to biodiversity is a sudden change of habitat, indirectly caused by human activities.
 Change in habitat can be caused by emissions of global warming substances which are usually well-documented in the databases, but land use is often more damaging, even though it is often missing or underestimated in LCI databases.

-Moreover, most impacts on biodiversity are more localised than most traditional LCA indicators: while the impact of carbon dioxide emissions is practically the same everywhere, withdrawing water from places where it is already scarce will have a lot more dramatic influence than where it is abundant.
-LCI databases or impact assessment methods don’t always have the elements necessary for regionalisation, even though they are improving.
+Moreover, most impacts on biodiversity are more localized than most traditional LCA indicators: while the impact of carbon dioxide emissions is practically the same everywhere, withdrawing water from places where it is already scarce will have a lot more dramatic influence than where it is abundant.
+LCI databases or impact assessment methods don’t always have the elements necessary for regionalization, even though they are improving.
 The good news is that it is still possible to effectively assess your impact on biodiversity with LCA.
 Let me explain how…

 Steps to start assessing the impact on biodiversity